Why the Work Reads Differently to Pilots

 Expertise doesn’t unlock hidden content—it shifts where the viewer enters.

-The work does not reward knowledge.
-It accommodates it.
+The work does not reward knowledge—it accommodates it.

 Why the Systems Remain Unnamed